1872 Canadian federal election

 Edward Blake, who had a seat in both the House of Commons of Canada and the Ontario legislature, resigned as Premier of Ontario in order to run in the 1872 federal election as dual mandates had been abolished.
 Had the Liberals won the election, he likely would have been offered the position of Prime Minister of Canada.
 The party had no formal leader as such until 1873 when Alexander Mackenzie was given the title after Blake declined due to ill health.
 Blake was ill during much of the 1872 campaign, and it was Mackenzie who essentially led the Liberal campaign in Ontario, though not outside the province.

 The 1872 general election was the first to include the new provinces of Manitoba and British Columbia, which had both joined Canada after the Confederation of 1867.
 By-elections had been held in both provinces to elect Members of Parliament in the newly created ridings, with Manitoba receiving four seats and British Columbia six.
-(In 1870 Canada had also expanded to include the current provinces of Alberta, Saskatchewan and the Territories, but no MPs were elected there until 1887.)
-In 1873, PEI joined Confederation and six more seats were added to the House of Commons, all filled by acclamations in by-elections.
+(In 1870 Canada had also expanded to include the North-West Territories, encompassing the current provinces of Alberta and Saskatchewan and the Territories, but no MPs were elected there until 1887.)
+In 1873, PEI joined Confederation and six more seats were added to the House of Commons, filled by acclamations in by-elections.

-Electoral System
+Electoral system

-Most of the ridings in this election elected just one member through First past the post, but two ridings, Ottawa and Halifax, elected two members, with each voter casting up to two votes (Plurality block voting).
+Most of the ridings in this election elected just one member through First past the post.
+The ridings of Ottawa, Victoria, the City and County of St. John, Cape Breton, Pictou, Hamilton, and Halifax elected two members, with each voter casting up to two votes (Plurality block voting).